Key Learning Points

 Your Liver functions include, as first priority, the job of keeping your Qi moving smoothly.

-So when your Liver is prevented from letting Qi flow smoothly, you get what is called Stagnant Liver Qi.
+So when your Liver function is prevented from letting Qi flow smoothly, you get what is called Stagnant Liver Qi.

 When Qi is flowing smoothly, you feel fine, all the traffic lights are set to green and everything runs along nicely.
 Your relaxed personality deals confidently with life’s challenges.

 But what about those people who always seem tense and preoccupied?
-If the Liver’s facility for storing Blood is working well (see below) it provides stability for the personality to deal with problems as they arise.
-But if you find yourself reacting to life with tension and emotional frustration, bitterness or anger, then probably your Liver Qi is 'stagnant'.
+If the Liver’s facility for storing Blood (see below) is working well it will provide stability for the personality to deal with problems as they arise.
+But if you find yourself reacting to life with tension and emotional frustration, bitterness or anger, then probably your Liver Qi is ‘stagnant’.

-To some extent you can learn how to make it seem that your Liver Qi is flowing smoothly: you can bluff your way, act it out, do your NLP (Neuro-Linguistic Programming) and imitate success at that interview!
+To some extent you can learn how to make it seem that your Liver Qi is flowing smoothly.
+For example, you can bluff your way, act it out, do your NLP (Neuro-Linguistic Programming) and imitate success at that interview!

 But if your Liver Qi is stagnant, your colleagues will eventually notice.
 So let’s hope you get your stagnant Liver Qi sorted out before work actually begins, or they’ll get a surprise and your job won’t last long.